How do you encourage guests to book directly? You can offer all the discounts and give away free nights, but what they are looking for are the perks.

 Y: Year-round promotions for your guests

-It can be frustrating to be booking an off-season holiday and feel like you’re missing ours on everyone’s seasonal promotions.
-Reassure guests that they’ll get a special rate whenever they choose to book.
+It can be frustrating to be booking an off-season holiday and feel like you're missing out on everyone's seasonal promotions.
+Reassure guests that they'll get a special rate whenever they choose to book.

 Z: Okay, I couldn’t come up with one for “Z”.
 Can you?

 Email me and let me know at [email protected]!
 Next Up, Our Boost Hospitality Marketing training materials are all about working with small independent hospitality owners, helping them to increase their heads on beds, and understanding marketing in the hotel business with these 5 stages of the booking process.

 This session is all about the 5 stages a guest goes through before booking at your hotel, cottage, or guesthouse.

 Stage 1 is the planning process.
 This is when a potential guest starts his or her hotel search by going to Google or another search engine.
 Not many potential guests go straight to a hotel's website at this time.
 They don’t yet know where they want to stay, just which town or city where they want to be.
 The planning stage is about finding a potential property they want to book.